alexisInSAR/EZ-InSAR/MIESAR_BIN/docs/guide_new_sensors.md

 ### 2. In SLC_management

 1. Add your sensor is createlistSLC.m.
-2. Script a function like displayextensionTSXPAZ.py.
+2. Script a function like displayextensionTSXPAZ.m.
-3. In manageSLC.m, in *extension* case, add your sensor and the python script.
+3. In manageSLC.m, in *extension* case, add your sensor and the MATLAB script.
 4. In manageparameterSLC.m, add your sensors in *save* and *update* cases.

 ### 3. In ISCE_functions: